 Easy recipe for rhubarb jam with a subtle touch of rose - and dried hibiscus flowers (or tea) for a deeper red colour.
 The combination also works well mixed with strawberries.

 How to Turn Green Rhubarb Pink

-Last year I found a solution to our not-so-pretty green rhubarb found at our local French markets.
+A few years ago, I found a solution to our not-so-pretty green rhubarb found at our local French market.
 I didn't want to add strawberries to give it a pink look; instead I wanted JUST the rhubarb.
-So I experimented with the addition of hibiscus and red fruit tea to this Rhubarb and Ginger Compote recipe.
+So I experimented with the addition of hibiscus and red fruit tea to this Rhubarb compote.
 Bingo!
 It worked.

 Not only did it look much prettier in pink, but it also tasted fabulous.
-As I normally add a touch of rose syrup to my rhubarb jam, the addition of hibiscus just gives it that extra wow factor (can jam have a wow factor?)
+As I normally add a touch of rose syrup to my rhubarb jam, the addition of hibiscus just gives it that extra wow factor.

 Pectin or No Pectin for Rhubarb Jam?

 I normally use a pectin sugar since, like strawberries, it needs that bit of pectin in order for it to set more easily.
 Just check the ingredients on the special preserving jam sugar, as some have some strange ingredients that even include oils.

 If you don't have pectin sugar, you can still make it with normal granulated sugar but bubble it up slightly longer for it to thicken.
 Adding a touch of lemon juice helps thicken the jam too.